An International Competitive Biennial Exhibit of Contemporary Watercolor *

 HOW MANY WORKS SHOULD I SUBMIT?

-The average number of works submitted to a typical Manifest project is just over 3.
-Some artists choose to submit more, especially if they have a couple different bodies of work which they'd like our jury to consider, or if they have a suite of works that are interrelated and more compelling seen together.
+The average number of works submitted to a typical Manifest project is 4.
+Some artists choose to submit more, especially if they have a couple different bodies of work which they'd like our jury to consider, or if they have a suite of works that are interrelated.
 While we have absolutely no minimum number required (other than one), nor do we give an advantage to those who submit more, it is helpful to have a few options to select from.
 Our jury often gains insight into one work by seeing it in context with a few others by the same artist.
 And we do routinely accept pairs or sets of work by artists once they are determined to be a finalist.

 JURY AND CURATOR